Matroids, Feynman categories, and Koszul duality: Combinatorial preliminaries

 \begin{madef} For every built lattice $(\L, \G)$ we define the Feichtner--Yuzvinsky graded commutative ring $\FYa(\L, \G)$ by

 with all the generators in degree $2$, and $\I_{\aff}$ the ideal generated by elements

 for every atom $H$, and elements

-for every set $X \subset \G$ which is not nested. \end{madef} In the realizable case, the ring $\FYa(\L, \G)$ is the cohomology ring of the wonderful compactification associated to the building set $\G$ (see \cite{de_concini_wonderful_1995} for the computation of the cohomology ring).
-Those rings were generalized to arbitrary built lattices by Feichtner and Yuzvinsky in \cite{feichtner_chow_2003}. \\
+for every set $X \subset \G$ which is not nested. \end{madef} In the realizable case, the ring $\FYa(\L, \G)$ is the cohomology ring of the wonderful compactification of the projectivized arrangement complement, with choice of building set $\G$ (see \cite{de_concini_wonderful_1995} for the computation of the cohomology ring).
+Those rings were defined for arbitrary built lattices by Feichtner and Yuzvinsky in \cite{feichtner_chow_2003}. \\

 The Feichtner--Yuzvinsky rings admit two other useful presentations. \begin{prop} For every built lattice $(\L, \G)$ we have the other classical presentation

 where $\I_{\proj}$ is the ideal generated by elements